Broker Check

 State Street Oil and Gas ETF (XOP): $159.56 on March 2nd, $171.65 on April 28th (+7.6%)

-While oil prices have increased over 35% since the start of the war, the majority of investment opportunities for most investors don't appear to reflect such an increase.
+Oil prices have increased over 35% since the start of the war, yet the majority of investment opportunities for most investors don't appear to reflect such an increase.

 Gold, the Safe Haven Asset?

 Gold Price on April 28th: $4583/ounce.
 That is a roughly -15% decline since the start of the war.
-Is that what people should consider as a safe haven with that type of volatility in a 2 month time frame?
+If someone were looking to rotate into a safe haven asset, presumably for "safety", would that type of volatility be reasonable in a 2 month time frame?

 Defense Stocks

-There was a section I failed to consider in my previous article but became a frequently asked question: "How is Raytheon / Lockheed / Northrop stock doing?"
-As we have seen in headlines since the start of the war, the US is running low on weapons stockpiles and will need years and hundreds of billions of dollars to rebuild those stockpiles.
+There was a section I failed to consider when the war started but became a frequently asked question: "How are defense stocks such as Raytheon / Lockheed / Northrop doing?"
+As we have seen in headlines since the start of the war, the US is running low on weapons stockpiles and will need several years and hundreds of billions of dollars to rebuild those stockpiles.
 This should be wonderful news for defense companies and provide a terrific investment opportunity, right?
 Right...?

 Raytheon, maker of Tomahawk cruise missiles and Patriot defense systems (RTX): $212.16 on March 2nd, $175.68 on April 28th (-17.2%)